TinkerTools/tinker-hp/GPU/README.md

 ==================================================================

 <H2><B>WARNING !
-This GPU version is NOT an official release of Tinker-HP.
+This GPU version is NOT an official release of Tinker-HP.</B></H2>
-      This is the version that is fighting against the COVID-19 since the beginning of March 2020. </B></H2>
+      This is the version that is fighting against the COVID-19 since the beginning of March 2020.
+We decided to make it available to the scientific community, as well as the data we producted on the
+SARS2 Virus

 # Getting started with Tinker-HP